lama-itani/steel-defects/README.md

 project-root/
 ├── train_job.py    # job script checks for new data, retrains and deploys based on criterion ├── data/
-│   ├── raw/        # contains raw images, divided into training and validation along with their     │   |               annotation.
-This folder is included in the .gitignore
-│   ├── interim/    # contains .csv with no duplicates and NaNs replaced by mean value │   └── processed/
+│   ├── raw/        # contains raw images, divided into training and validation │   ├── interim/    # contains .csv with no duplicates and NaNs replaced by mean value │   └── processed/
 ├── mlruns/         # for model logging (hidden and for local use only)